PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 `}`

 ## Experiment Output Files
 In addition to logging metrics, an experiment can generate output files.
-Often these are trained machine learning models, but you can save any sort of file and make it available as an output of your experiment run.
+Often these are trained machine learning models but you can save any sort of file and make it available as an output of your experiment run.
 The output files of an experiment are saved in its **outputs** folder.

 The technique you use to add files to the outputs of an experiment depend on how you're running the experiment.
-The examples shown so far control the experiment lifecycle inline in your code, and when taking this approach you can upload local files to the run's **outputs** folder by using the **Run** object's **upload_file** method in your experiment code as shown here:
+The examples shown so far, control the experiment lifecycle inline in your code and when taking this approach you can upload local files to the run's **outputs** folder by using the **Run** object's **upload_file** method in your experiment code as shown here:

 `run.upload_file(name='outputs/sample.csv', path_or_stream='./sample.csv')`

-When running an experiment in a remote compute context (which we'll discuss later in this course), any files written to the **outputs** folder in the compute context are automatically uploaded to the run's **outputs** folder when the run completes.
+When running an experiment in a remote compute context (which we'll discuss later in this tutorial), any files written to the **outputs** folder in the compute context are automatically uploaded to the run's **outputs** folder when the run completes.

 Whichever approach you use to run your experiment, you can retrieve a list of output files from the **Run** object like this: